mdda/deep-learning-workshop/ideas.md

 ## Next big conference ideas :

-* Explore the large, but sparse model idea of WaveRNN
+* WaveRNN : Explore the large, but sparse model ideas
   - Not clear what a toy problem should look like
     -  Would be great to do something with attention, or RNN
     -  One issue is how to keep track of the derivatives